 and not the actual email address going back to the hacker.
 Eg. email@example.com

-Most people would not realise that unless the email address is bound by angle brackets ‘< >’ then it is not a real email address.
+Most people would not realize that unless the email address is bound by angle brackets ‘< >’ then it is not a real email address.

 Here is an email I sent with a ‘Friendly From’ address of Grant Revan (email@example.com) - the part in the round brackets appears to be an email address but in fact is just text.
 What is surprising is that there are no restrictions on the special characters you can use in this field, - for example, you can use the @ symbol and () signs.